 Once you are creating content consistently, promote and share it with the world!
 HubSpot recommends you spend 40 percent of your effort creating the content and 60 percent of your effort promoting it.
 The platforms you use to share will vary based on your audience.

 - Measuring and analyzing content.

 Planning, writing and promoting content requires a tremendous amount of effort.
 To make sure it’s paying off, you must measure and analyze it.
 This way you can be certain your content marketing is driving sales and goals.
 Track and report the progress and performance of your content to identify weaknesses, so you can adjust all future content creation.
 Compare the overall results to your documented content strategy goals.

 - Repurposing content.

 You can extend the value of content that performs well by repurposing it.
 For example, turn a blog post with a “top 10 list” into 10 separate posts.
 Or, compile multiple pieces into one list for consumers to easily use.
-E-books are a great long-form content resource to offer for free to consumers who sign up.
+E-books are a great long-form content resource to offer for consumers who sign up.

-Free inbound marketing guide
+Inbound marketing guide

 Content marketing is a process that grows with your business.
 As your company offers new products and services, revisit your content marketing strategy and adjust it.
 Pay attention to changing technology and new SEO practices to be sure your content creation and promotion methods stay up to date.
-Download Axia Public Relations’ free e-book Maximizing Your Public Relations Investment to take your inbound marketing strategy to the next level.
+Download Axia Public Relations’ e-book Maximizing Your Public Relations Investment to take your inbound marketing strategy to the next level.

 Katie Boyles regularly creates PR and online content that is engaging for target audiences.
 She improves clients’ online presence and search engine optimization through premium content like e-books and webinars as well as social media posts, blog posts, online articles and more.
 Katie has been with Axia since September 2015.
 Learn more about Katie Boyles.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.